robin-ede/trial-library-rag/README.md

 -   **No Reranking**: Originally implemented reranking, but removed due to local model constraints and lack of OpenRouter support.
 -   **No Page Numbers**: Due to the markdown-aware chunking strategy (which prioritizes table/section integrity), specific page numbers are not available for citations.
 -   **No History Persistence**: Chat history is lost on page refresh.
+-   **Milvus Lite Single Connection**: Milvus Lite only supports one connection per database file.
+The app caches the retriever to avoid connection issues.
+Don't run evaluation while Streamlit is running.

 ## Future Improvements